History of Nashville, Tennessee in Timeline

 In 2014, Nashville hosted the WFTDA Championships at Municipal Auditorium.

-2014: Little League World Series Qualification
+2014: Little League World Series Qualifier

 In 2014, a Little League Baseball team from Nashville qualified for the Little League World Series.

-In late 2014, Nashville International Airport became the first major U.S. airport to establish dedicated pick-up and drop-off areas for vehicle for hire companies.
+In late 2014, Nashville International Airport (BNA) became the first major U.S. airport to establish dedicated pick-up and drop-off areas for vehicle for hire companies.

 On June 26, 2015, Megan Barry, then a council member, officiated at the city's first same-sex wedding.